rclark848/PIRE_Bioinformatics/Day_2_Labs/BayPass_Lab_1.md

 \
 \
 \
-BayPass gives you the ability to runn several different models.
-We are going to run the auxiliary model This model requires a covariance matrix of allele frequencies.
+BayPass gives you the ability to run several different models.
+We are going to run the auxiliary model.
+This model requires a covariance matrix of allele frequencies.
 It also requires that the environmental variables have been standardized.
 Both of these files have been created for you.
 To run BayPass type (all on one line)

 ``` bash
 baypass -npop 3 -efile /cm/shared/courses/Bioinfo_Workshop/clownfish_data/clownfish_data_scaled.env -gfile /cm/shared/courses/Bioinfo_Workshop/clownfish_data/clownfish_allele_counts.geno -auxmodel -omegafile /cm/shared/courses/Bioinfo_Workshop/clownfish_data/clownfish_mat.cov -burnin 50000 -outprefix BayPass_aux_output